Vehrik/FarOut/Characters/3-Traits.md

     Telepathic Links have a range of 100ft, but this range may be doubled for 1 Splice Point per doubling.
-If the range of a Telepathic Link is exceeded, it breaks, but automatically reconnects if the Trait and its owner get within the links max range of eachother.
+If the range of a Telepathic Link is exceeded, it breaks, but automatically reconnects if the Mutation and its owner get within the links max range of eachother.

 ### STAMINA REPLENISHMENT (SR)
 #### COST: 2 Splice Points / 1 SR

-    This value represents how much Stamina of a Target may be replenished if the Effect of the Trait is applied.
+    This value represents how much Stamina of a Target may be replenished if the Effect of the Mutation is applied.

     If a Character has Injuries II and Injury I, receiving Stamina Replenishment either partially or completely removes them, and the Stress associated with